 BUSD Administrator – Wyn Skeels ([email protected])

 Camper Family Contact info – Campers will fill out an emergency contact form on the first day of camp. please ensure that your camper knows your phone #s and address.

 Food/Water – Berkeley High Campus rules currently prohibit eating or drinking in the classroom.
-We will have a 15 min refreshment break at 2:00 PM each day so that students can go outside to eat/drink.
-We will provide bottled water but you should pack a snack to eat at this time!
+We will have a 2 15 minute snack breaks and a 45 minute lunch break each day so that students can go outside to eat/drink.
+We will provide bottled water but you should pack them a lunch and some snacks to eat at these times!